COVID-19 Important Notice: We're open as normal. Monday - Friday 8:00am - 9:00pm and weekends 9:00am - 5:00pm.

 You’ll need expert equity release advice before you can go about releasing equity.
 It’s a regulatory requirement.

-A qualified, specialist adviser will be able to guide you through all of the options available and find a plan to suit your requirements.
+A qualified, specialist adviser will be able to guide you through all of the options available and find a plan to suit your needs.

-Key Partnerships will discuss all the options available and compare products from across the whole of the equity release market to find the best one for you.
-If they don’t think equity release is the right fit, or if they’ve found a more suitable option, they’ll give you all the information and help you’ll need to make a confident decision.
+John Charcol is working with The Equity Release Experts, a nationwide network of qualified advisers, who’ll discuss all the options available and compare products from across the whole of the equity release market to find the best one for you.
+If they don’t think equity release is the right fit, or if there’s a more suitable option, they’ll give you all the information and help you’ll need to make a confident decision.

-Your initial consultation with Key Partnerships is free with no obligation to proceed.
+Your initial consultation with The Equity Release Experts is free with no obligation to proceed.
 If you decide to go ahead with an equity release plan, the advice fee of 1.99% of the amount released is payable on completion, subject to a minimum advice fee of £1,499.

 Equity release is a type of lifetime mortgage which is a loan that’s secured against your home.
 Releasing equity will reduce the value of your estate and may affect your entitlement to means-tested benefits.
 You should always think carefully before taking out a loan against your property.

-Key Partnerships is a trading name of Key Retirement Solutions Ltd, which is authorised and regulated by the Financial Conduct Authority.
-Registered in England No. 2457440.
+The Equity Release Experts is a trading name of TERE Advisers LTD, an appointed representative of Key Retirement Solutions Ltd, which is authorised and regulated by the Financial Conduct Authority.
+Registered in England No. 122691